Open Bar Entertainment

-Open Bar Entertainment is an American record label founded in 1995 by Xzibit.
+Open Bar Entertainment (also known as Almighty Open Bar Entertainment) is an American record label founded in 2000 by American rapper Xzibit.
+It operated as a subsidiary label under Epic Records, and then Columbia Records.

 History

 Xzibit stated "I started a label called Open Bar, being that I gotta take advantage of everything that's happening around me right now, I just feel like Likwit Crew never got our fair share in the market place.
 Whether it was us, whether it was the promotion, whether it was the label...that's not for me to argue about.
 But what I can do is, since I got my hands around the opportunity, I'll of course, embrace my family members and bring them to the table with me.
 The first person I signed was King Tee.
 I also signed Defari and I'm bringing the Golden State Warriors over there.
 So I'm gonna go ahead and we're going to develop them, and bring them into the circle, putting my family together, coming out correctly."